sybrenjansen/mpire/docs/install.rst

 .. note::

-    MPIRE is only available for Python >= 3.6.
+    MPIRE is available for Python >= 3.6.

 Dependencies
 ------------